Unification of Italy: Historiography

-Risorgimento and irredentism
+Risorgimento and Italian irredentism

+Origins of Italian irredentism

-It can be said that Italian unification was never truly completed in the 19th century.
-Many Italians remained outside the borders of the Kingdom of Italy and this situation created the Italian irredentism.
+It can be argued that Italian unification was never truly completed in the 19th century.
+Even after the Capture of Rome (1871), the final event of the unification of Italy, many ethnic Italian speakers (Trentino-Alto Adigan Italians, Savoyard Italians, Corfiot Italians, Niçard Italians, Swiss Italians, Corsican Italians, Maltese Italians, Istrian Italians and Dalmatian Italians) remained outside the borders of the Kingdom of Italy and this situation created the Italian irredentism.

+The Corsican revolutionary Pasquale Paoli was called "the precursor of Italian irredentism" by Niccolò Tommaseo because he was the first to promote the Italian language and socio-culture (the main characteristics of Italian irredentism) in his island; Paoli wanted the Italian language to be the official language of the newly founded Corsican Republic.

-The term risorgimento (Rising again) refers to the domestic reorganization of the stratified Italian identity into a unified, national front.
-The word literally means "Rising again" and was an ideological movement which strove to spark national pride, leading to political oppositionalism to foreign rule and influence.
+The term Risorgimento refers to the domestic reorganization of the stratified Italian identity into a unified, national front.
+The word literally means 'rising again' and was an ideological movement which strove to spark national pride, leading to political oppositionalism to foreign rule and influence.
 There is contention on its actual impact in Italy, some Scholars arguing it was a liberalizing time for 19th century Italian culture, while others speculate that although it was a patriotic revolution, it only tangibly aided the upper-class and bourgeois publics without actively benefitting the lower classes.

-Italia irredenta (unredeemed Italy) was an Italian nationalist opinion movement that emerged after Italian unification.
+Italia irredenta was an Italian nationalist opinion movement that emerged after Italian unification.
 It advocated irredentism among the Italian people as well as other nationalities who were willing to become Italian and as a movement; it is also known as "Italian irredentism".
-Not a formal organization, it was just an opinion movement that claimed that Italy had to reach its "natural borders," meaning that the country would need to incorporate all areas predominantly consisting of ethnic Italians within the near vicinity outside its borders.
+Not a formal organization, it was just an opinion movement that claimed that Italy had to reach its "natural borders", meaning that the country would need to incorporate all areas predominantly consisting of ethnic Italians within the near vicinity outside its borders.
 Similar patriotic and nationalistic ideas were common in Europe in the 19th century.

+At the beginning, Italian irredentism promoted the annexation to Italy of territories where Italians formed the absolute majority of the population, but retained by the Austrian Empire after the Third Italian War of Independence in 1866.
+During World War One the main "irredent lands" (terre irredente) were considered to be the provinces of Trento and Trieste and, in a narrow sense, irredentists referred to the Italian patriots living in these two areas.